PacificRebel/PacificRebel/README.md

 I'm a Full Stack / Front End Developer, working in React (currently Next.js and Gatsby), Swift and Ruby/Rails.
 I'm a <a href="https://www.channel4.com/news/">Channel 4 News journalist</a>.
 I'm a big fan of the New York Times'</a> and Helsingin Sanomat dynamic stories - these are so powerful: <a href="https://www.nytimes.com/interactive/2021/05/24/us/tulsa-race-massacre.html">Tulsa Race Massacre</a> and <a href="https://dynamic.hs.fi/2020/bodom/">Mysteeri, joka ei vanhene koskaan</a>.
 Please check out my CV below. 👇🏻

+## Today I...
+Started a Sketch course to learn UI/UX.
+Learned the difference between Vector and Raster.
+Need to understand how to combine Sketch with React.
+I'm thinking my next project will be a simple React page with a button that's styled with Sketch.

 <img src="./public/Window_1.png"/>

 # Heli Sivunen <a  href="https://www.linkedin.com/in/heli-sivunen/"> <img align="right" src="/public/LI-In-Bug.png" width="25" height="25"/><a  href="https://twitter.com/Heli_Sivunen"> <img align="right" src="/public/Twitter_Social_Icon_Square_Color.png" width="25" height="25"/></a>